Cyclic reduction densities for elliptic curves: Abstract

 \section{Abstract}

-For an elliptic curve $E$ defined over a number field $K$, we study the density of the set of primes of $K$ for which $E$ has cyclic reduction.
-For $K=\Q$, Serre proved that, under GRH, the density equals an inclusion-exclusion sum $\delta_{E/\Q}$ involving the field degrees of an infinite family of division fields of $E$.
-We extend this result to arbitrary number fields $K$, and prove that, for $E$ without complex multiplication, $\delta_{E/K}$ equals the product of a universal constant $A_\infty\approx .8137519$ and a rational correction factor $c_{E/K}$.
-Unlike $\delta_{E/K}$ itself, $c_{E/K}$ is a finite sum of rational numbers that can be used to study the vanishing of $\delta_E$, which is a non-trivial phenomenon over number fields $K\ne\Q$.
-We include several numerical illustrations.
+For an elliptic curve $E$ defined over a number field $K$, the heuristic density of the set of primes of $K$ for which $E$ has cyclic reduction is given by an inclusion-exclusion sum $\delta_{E/K}$ involving the degrees of the $m$-division fields $K_m$ of~$E$ over~$K$.
+This density can be proved to be correct under assumption of GRH.

+For $E$ without complex multiplication (CM), we show that $\delta_{E/K}$ is the product of an explicit non-negative rational number reflecting the finite entanglement of the division fields of $E$ and a universal infinite Artin-type product.
+For $E$ admitting CM over $K$ by a quadratic order $\OO$, we show that $\delta_{E/K}$ admits a similar `factorization' in which the Artin type product also depends on $\OO$.

+For $E$ admitting CM over $\Kbar$ by an order $\OO\not\subset K$, which occurs for $K=\Que$, the entanglement of division fields over $K$ is non-finite.
+In this case we write $\delta_{E/K}$ as the sum of two contributions coming from the primes of $K$ that are split and inert in $\OO$.
+The split contribution can be dealt with by the previous methods, the inert contribution is of a different nature.

+We determine the ways in which the density can vanish, and provide numerical examples of the different kinds of densities.